Photo Credit: Photo courtesy of Marc and Jazz

 Jazz: The initial reason we started our journey together was because Marc’s Indonesian visa was expiring and I had to return back to Thailand to work with Princeton In Asia.
 So he joined me.

 A place nowhere on his bucket list became the base for our bond.
-When we met, we could care less about security or what the next day held.
+When we met, we couldn’t care less about security or what the next day held.
 What was more important to us was investigating the world with the new gift we were given, each other.
 Many would call this strange or unsafe but for us, it just felt right.

 TN: Tell us about the challenges you faced with being a new couple on this journey?